 Under the Investment Advisory Agreement, the Adviser has the right to resign at any time upon 60 days' written notice, whether a replacement has been found or not.
 If the Adviser resigns, we may not be able to find a new Adviser or hire internal management with similar expertise and ability to provide the same or equivalent services on acceptable terms within 60 days, or at all.
 If a replacement is not able to be found on a timely basis, our business, results of operations and financial condition and our ability to pay distributions are likely to be materially adversely affected.
 In addition, if we are unable to identify and reach an agreement with a single institution or group of executives having the expertise possessed by the Adviser and its affiliates, the coordination of our internal management and investment activities is likely to suffer.
 Even if we are able to retain comparable management, whether internal or external, their integration into our business and lack of familiarity with our investment objective may result in additional costs and time delays that may materially adversely affect our business, results of operations and financial condition.
-The Administrator has the right to resign under the Administration Agreement upon 60 days' written notice, whether a replacement has been found or not.
-If the Administrator resigns, it may be difficult to find a new administrator or hire internal management with similar expertise and ability to provide the same or equivalent services on acceptable terms, or at all.
-If a replacement is not found quickly, our business, results of operations and financial condition, as well as our ability to pay distributions, are likely to be adversely affected.
-In addition, the coordination of our internal management and administrative activities is likely to suffer if we are unable to identify and reach an agreement with a service provider or individuals with the expertise possessed by the Administrator.
-Even if a comparable service provider or individuals to perform such se additional costs and time delays that may materially adversely affect our business, results of operations and financial condition.
+The Administrator has the right to find a new administrator or hire internal management with services on acceptable terms, it may be difficult to find a new administrator or hire internal management and administrative activities is likely to pay distributions, are likely to be adversely affected.
+In addition, the coordination of our internal management and administrator.
+Even if a comparable service provider or individuals to perform such services are retained, whether internal or external, their integration into our business and ability to pay distributions, are likely to be adversely affected.
+In addition, as well as our ability to pay distributions, are likely to be adversely affected.
+In addition, the coordination of our internal management and administrator.
+Even if a comparable service provider or individuals to perform such services are retained, whet additional costs and time delays that may materially adversely affect our business, results of operations and financial condition.
 Moreover, it is possible that we may be dissolved and terminated, and as a result, may not be able to accomplish our objectives and may be required to dispose of our investments at a disadvantageous time or make an in-kind distribution (resulting in shareholders not having their capital invested and/or deployed in the manner originally contemplated).